powshayneAI/ai-case-study/README.md

 >- Text Adventure Game (Game Master)
 >- Super Mario 64 (Fictional)

+There is no specified target audience for Character.AI, though it had been found that the a majority of Character users is in the age range of 18-24(56.49%), the close second age range is 25-34 years of age(22.42%).
+According to the same set of statistics, there is a close balance between gender of the users, males being a majority by .67%; Males make up 50.67% of Character users, whilst females make up the other 49.33%.

 What's amazing about Character is that users aren't just limited to interacting with pre-existing characters.
 In fact, the user base is encouraged to create and add their own characters to the constantly growing pool of AIs you can interact with.

 ### Business Activities/Timeline of Updates